catalinred/catalinred.github.com/_posts/2009-11-20-get-rid-of-safari-blue-input-outer-glow-once-and-for-all.markdown

 - CSS
 ---

+<ins>Please keep in mind that removing the default outline styles should always be used with caution and adding an alternative styling is mandatory.</ins>

 When you're building web interfaces or just websites you always need to do cross-platform browser testing.
 As we saw, inputs inherits different styles from browsers and you need to [style them](http://www.red-team-design.com/style-an-input-button).
 In this article i will show you how simple is to remove Safari's glowing blue outline.

 [![](/wp-content/uploads/2009/11/safari-blue-outer-glow.png)](http://www.red-team-design.com/get-rid-of-safari-blue-input-outer-glow-once-and-for-all/)